How to Fix Noisy Transitions in the Classroom (From a Teacher Who Has Lived Through Hundreds of Them)

 After two decades of doing this, I can tell you that the day feels completely different when transitions run smoothly.
 You get more teaching time.
 Kids feel calmer.
 The room feels more predictable.
 And you feel like the adult in charge instead of the adult chasing tornadoes.

 If your transitions have been loud lately, don’t take it personally.
 It happens to all of us.
 You’re not failing.
 Your students aren’t disrespecting you.
 You just need a routine that everyone can follow, every time.
-Here is another resource you can check if you like too.
+Edutopia also offers practical ideas for helping younger students transition.

 Once you build it, everything gets easier.